Looking for the best gold stocks? These TSX-listed gold companies have seen the biggest year-to-date gains so far in 2021.

 Click here to read the latest best gold stocks article.

-After reaching an all-time high last summer, gold displayed a muted performance in Q1 2021.
-Prices peaked in early January and have trended lower in the months since then.
+After reaching an all-time high last summer, gold put on an underwhelming performance in the first half of 2021.
+It hit its Q2 peak in early June and has trended lower since then.

-The majority of the three month period saw the yellow metal battle a strengthening US dollar and gains in 10 year Treasury yields.
+The majority of 2021’s H1 period saw the yellow metal battle a strengthening US dollar and gains in 10 year Treasury yields.
 Investor risk appetite also impeded growth for the safe haven.

-Gold’s poor showing during the first quarter of the year wasn’t enough to dampen the performance of several mining and exploration companies.
-Over the 90 day period, some firms made significant announcements and registered stock bumps.
+But gold’s lackuster showing in the first half of the year wasn’t enough to dampen the performance of several mining and exploration companies.
+Over the 180 day period, some firms made significant announcements and registered share price bumps.

 Below the Investing News Network has rounded up the five best gold stocks on the TSX with the biggest share price gains year-to-date.
-The list below was generated on April 12, 2021, using TradingView’s stock screener, and all companies listed had market caps above C$50 million at that time.
+The list was generated on August 6, 2021, using TradingView’s stock screener, and all companies listed had market caps above C$50 million at that time.